Wends of Texas: Settlement

 Through their first winter they survived in little more than dug-outs and meager shelters.
 Through the coming year, they finished building their first church and school, and continued to preserve their culture.
 Kilian persevered, preaching in both Sorbian and German as more German migrants moved closer.
 Eventually he added English to the list of his preaching languages.
 The use of German had made such inroads into the community that gravestones for Kilian and his family were carved in German.
 His sons continued the Wendish preaching and teaching, but with them ended the last of major Wendish language exposure to the small colony.

-Civil War-era
+Civil War era

 The Wendish valued strong work ethic and having emigrated seeking liberty, did not feel it necessary to participate in slave ownership.
 Many Wendish homesteads continued to grow and develop profitable cotton crop during this time.
 As a result of high premiums on cotton from the Union blockade of the Gulf and borders, the Wends smuggled cotton for sale on European Markets, evading federal troops and bandits and boosting the economy.

-Several Wendish men served honorably in 1st Battalion Infantry, Waul's Texas Legion, having been recruited by a Captain Robert Voigt, Company C. The unit was eventually captured and sent to detainment by federal troops in 1863 at Yazoo City.
+Several Wendish men served in 1st Battalion Infantry, Waul's Texas Legion, having been recruited by a Captain Robert Voigt, Company C. The unit was eventually captured and sent to detainment by federal troops in 1863 at Yazoo City.
 Among C Company was a Wend, Johann Kieschnik, who, while in custody, was immediately sought out by his captors for his services as a shoemaker.
 Several Wendish men became seriously ill, and died in federal captivity.